 TMDL Implementation Plan (Months 24 – 48):

-Each permittee shall develop a Supplemental SWMP which will constitute its plan for reducing stormwater pollutant loads within the MS4 drainage basins discharging directly or indirectly to the TMDL water body.
+The affected permittee(s) shall develop a Supplemental SWMP which will constitute the plan for reducing stormwater pollutant loads within the MS4 drainage basins discharging directly or indirectly to the TMDL water body.
 The Supplemental SWMP shall be submitted to the Department for review and approval by the Department.
-The permittee shall begin implementing the Supplemental SWMP immediately upon receipt of the approval letter from DEP.
+The permittee(s) shall begin implementing the Supplemental SWMP immediately upon receipt of the approval letter from DEP.
 In addition, each Supplemental SWMP shall be included as part of the permit reapplication package for inclusion in the next permit cycle.
 Each Supplemental SWMP will include structural and nonstructural BMPs, as needed, and other program activities to increase the reduction of stormwater pollutant loads of the pollutant(s) of concern to the MEP, and a schedule for their implementation.
 The Supplemental SWMP shall include, but not be limited to, the following:

 Modifications to the existing SWMP to implement additional structural and nonstructural BMPs and program activities inMS4 drainage basins served by stormwater outfalls that discharge directly or indirectly to the water body with an adopted TMDL.
 This will include a table of the BMPs and program activities to be implemented along with the schedule for their implementation and the estimated load reduction associated with the implementation of each of the BMPs or activities.